-With engine stopped, measure resistance from each stator lead to ground using an ohmmeter.
+4. With engine stopped, measure resistance from each stator lead to ground using an ohmmeter.

-Resistance is infinity of (no continuity).
+Resistance is infinity ohms (no continuity).
 Stator is OK (not shorted to ground).

-(110 continuity). to ground).

-Resistance (or continui

-measured. ground; replace.
+Resistance (or continuity) measured.
+Stator leads are shorted to ground; replace.

 To test charging system for battery continuously charging at high rate: